enterspeedhq/enterspeed-docs/docs/key-concepts/redirects.md

 ```
 [See redirect API documentation](/reference/js/routes#url)

-No matter if you use implicite or explicite redirects the delivery response will be the same if you request a view on a redirect URL.
+No matter if you use implicit or explicit redirects the delivery response will be the same if you request a view on a redirect URL.
 From the delivery response you will get a redirect response instead of a 404 error.

 ```json title='A request to the old url returns a redirect response'
 {